 Occupational Therapy Assistant

-Call 575-624-7266 or 575-624-7267 for more information.
-OTA BrochureOTA ApplicationThe Program was placed on Continuing Accreditation-Probationary effective April 2, 2022.
+The Program was placed on Continuing Accreditation-Probationary effective April 2, 2022.

-At ENMU-Roswell, students can pursue an Associate of Applied Science degree in Occupational Therapy Assistant and learn how they can work in this rewarding and dynamic health care field.Occupational Therapists help people whose lives have been affected by physical or mental illness or injury, such as a car accident or a stroke.
-Clients who benefit from occupational therapy include infants and children, working-age adults, and older persons whose condition affects their ability to engage in everyday activities or ‘occupations,’ Examples range from basic activities and life skills like bathing, dressing, and eating to more complicated tasks like using a phone or computer; driving a car; writing a check; or returning to work and school.
+At ENMU-Roswell, students can pursue an Occupational Therapy Assistant (OTA) Associate of Applied Science degree and learn to work in this rewarding and dynamic healthcare field.
+Occupational therapy practitioners help people whose lives have been affected by physical or mental illness or injury, such as a car accident or a stroke.
+Clients who benefit from occupational therapy include infants and children, working-age adults, and older persons whose condition affects their ability to engage in everyday activities or ‘occupations.’
+Examples range from personal activities to life skills like bathing, dressing, and eating to more complicated tasks like using a phone or computer, driving a car, writing a check, or returning to work and school.
+The occupational therapist (OTR) evaluates the client, plans therapeutic interventions, completes discharge documents, and provides clinical supervision of the occupational therapy assistant.
+The OTA implements and documents the therapeutic interventions and provides feedback to the OTR on the client’s progress during treatment.

 The number of student enrollment in OTA core courses at all levels is limited.
 Occupational Therapy Assistant Program students who want to progress into the Occupational Therapy Assistant Core Courses should be aware that the program consists of a two-year program of study following completion of the first year courses (which may take one year or more to complete).
 The first year courses consist of selected academic courses in preparation for progression in the OTA program.